tmonk/stata-workbench/README.md

    summarize
    ```

-   Output appears as “Stata Output” cards (with return code + timing) in the panel.
+   Output appears as output cards in the panel.
 5. Run:

    ```stata